Are you on Levothyroxine but still gaining weight?

 We can look at some studies to help us understand:

-The researches tested their resting energy expenditure (this is a way to test for basal metabolic rate or metabolism) both before they added the thyroid hormone and after they suppressed the TSH.
+The researchers tested their resting energy expenditure (this is a way to test for basal metabolic rate or metabolism) both before they added the thyroid hormone and after they suppressed the TSH.

 Do you know what they found?